Torg

+Overview

-OverviewTorg is set in a near future setting, known officially as "the near now".
-At the game's starting point, Earth has been subjected to an inter-dimensional invasion by a series of "High Lords", who have changed the natural laws of large swaths of the planet to reflect those of their home dimensions.
-The players assume the role of "Storm Knights": people from Earth and the various invading realms, who possess limited reality-altering abilities and who oppose the plans of the High Lords.
+Torg takes place in a near future setting, known officially as "the near now".
+At the starting point in the game setting, Earth has been subjected to an inter-dimensional invasion by a series of "High Lords", who have changed the natural laws of large swaths of the planet, to reflect those of their home dimensions.
+The players assume the role of "Storm Knights": heroes from Earth and the various invading realms, who possess limited reality-altering abilities used to oppose the plans of the High Lords.
+The game's title, Torg, refers to an ultimate in-game title that individual leaders of the invasion strive to achieve.